Code-Institute-Submissions/The_Galactic_Index/README.md

 ## My Deployment
 After signing up to [Heroku](https://signup.heroku.com/) and [installing](https://devcenter.heroku.com/articles/heroku-cli) it I created a new Heroku app from the Heroku dashboard.

-I Then installed gunicorn from using the Project settigns in Pycharms, but could also install to the command line using:
+I Then installed gunicorn using the Project settigns in Pycharms, but could also install to the command line using:
 ```
 pip install gunicorn
 ```